 “It’s saved us gobs of money and time,” Tim Austin, GMS Vice President of Sales, said of the application designed by geoAMPS.”I can tell you that there is no company in our industry that has anything like this.”

-After years of success in helping its customers save time and money, GMS is taking a page out of its own playbook.
+After years of success in helping its customers save time and money, GMS is taking a page out of its own playbook in order to get emergency cash approval.

 As is the case with many organizations, GMS was faced with the difficulties of trying to operate a modern operation with old solutions.
 Virtually all of its sales materials were on paper, Austin said.
 Sales information and records were kept on spreadsheets, but that required plenty of cutting and pasting.
 It was a labor-intensive system prone to error.